• Skip to primary navigation

 Goal

-To influence, recruit and educate the next generation of diverse innovation leaders who are ready to impact the future by developing transformative technologies to significantly improve health in underserved communities
+To influence, recruit and educate the next generation of diverse innovation leaders who are ready to impact the future by developing transformative technologies to significantly improve health in under-resourced communities.

 Vision

-To inspire, recruit and educate a diverse group of scientists and engineers prepared to lead the future in enabling technologies and advanced engineered systems toward better health for underserved populations.
+To inspire, recruit, and educate a diverse group of scientists and engineers prepared to lead the future in enabling technologies and advanced engineered systems toward better health for under-resourced populations.

 Focus

-PATHS-UP will focus on urban and rural underserved communities and provide professional and career development for K-12 teachers and students through experiential learning and research opportunities, as well as community engagement within underserved communities.
+PATHS-UP will focus on urban and rural under-resourced communities and provide professional and career development for K-12 teachers and students through experiential learning and research opportunities, as well as community engagement.

 PATHS-UP Members